At 17 I learned to partner-dance, and it was spectacular.

 Tina drifted away, as high school friends sometimes do.

-When I next encountered her a few years later, visiting home from college, she was clearly anorexic.
+When I next encountered her a few years later, visiting home from college, she was clearly anorexic and possibly an addict.
 She used to fill her jeans in the best way; now they hung off of her like a tent.
 Her lovely blue eyes had become bug-eyes protruding from a face that looked like a skeleton.

 She was still the biggest sweetheart, and remembered fondly our swing dancing and wished she had kept with it.
 Then she went back to playing pool with the dead-eyed biker she was dating.